Neighborhood Block Parties

 AN EASY HOW-TO GUIDE or Download AN EASY HOW-TO GUIDE in pdf format.

-National Night Out is an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods safer, more caring places to live.
+National Night Out is an annual community-building campaign that takes place in October that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods safer, more caring places to live.
 National Night Out enhances the relationship between neighbors and law enforcement while bringing back a true sense of community.

 To plan a National Night Out party you first need to register your Neighborhood Watch group with the Crump Station.
 Don't have Neighborhood Watch on your block?
 Contact Crump Station for guidance.
 This is another great way to meet your neighbors.